Resume Strategy

 Instead of writing hardworking, passionate, or team player, show the project, result, stack, and decision-making that prove those qualities.

-A strong project bullet usually includes what you built, how you built it, and why it mattered.
+According to the annual Stack Overflow Developer Survey, hands-on project portfolio work and self-directed coding are leading factors that hiring managers evaluate when hiring early-career developers.
+A strong project bullet should showcase what you built, how you built it, and why it mattered.

 Give every project a business angle